 Several factors unique to modern life have resulted in an increased prevalence of nail fungus.
 Patients can come into contact with the infecting yeasts or molds in many ways:

 - Going barefoot in public areas, such as swimming pools and gym locker rooms or showers

-• Getting your nails done in a nail salon where proper hygienic practices are not observed.
+- Getting your nails done in a nail salon where proper hygienic practices are not observed.

 - Wearing shoes that trap moisture and warmth, particularly fashionably tight, high-heeled shoes

-- Over the counter treatments:It is unlikely that an over-the-counter remedy will properly treat nail fungus.
+- Over-the-counter treatments:It is unlikely that an over-the-counter remedy will properly treat nail fungus.
 More importantly, the use of such remedies may delay appropriate treatment.

 - Nail removal:With or without other treatments, your physician may suggest having your nail removed.
 Chronic pain may require permanent removal of the nail.

-- Laser treatment:A fairly new treatment option is light therapy done at a medical clinic.
-They can be a fairly expensive treatment options.
-As well, studies are being done to confirm the exact effectiveness of this therapy.
-Speak with your doctor to discuss if this option is best for you.
+- Laser treatment:A fairly new treatment option is light therapy, commonly performed at a medical clinic.
+It is a relatively expensive treatment option with limited evidence.
+Studies are still being done to confirm the exact effectiveness of this therapy.
+Speak with your doctor to discuss if this option is suitable for you.